-Rather than being an app that you install, or a hardware device, it’s a simple web browser plugin that you can add to Firefox, Google Chrome, Opera, or the new Brave browser.
-It’s installed the same way any other plugin is installed, and setting it up takes no more than minutes.
+Rather than being an app that you install, or a hardware device, the MetaMask extension is a simple web browser plugin that you can add to Firefox, Google Chrome, Opera, or the Brave browser.
+It’s installed the same way any other plugin is installed, and setting up the MetaMask extension takes no more than minutes.
 But it will change the way you interact with the Ethereum blockchain forever.

 Image Source: metamask.io